 Treatment for pelvic prolapse depends highly on the severity of your condition, and through proper examination and testing, our team of midwives, nurse practitioners, and physicians can provide various treatment options, including:

 - Pessary Devices: These devices are a nonsurgical way to support the pelvic floor.
 These silicone devices work to press against the vaginal and uterine walls, aiding in vaginal, urinary, and bowel function.

 - Hormonal Treatment: Some hormonal treatments, specifically estrogen therapy, can ease symptoms of vaginal dryness and discomfort during sex.
 It can be applied as a cream, tablet, or as vaginal ring.

 - Physical Therapy: Some women can experience relief and help strengthen their pelvic muscles through pelvic floor exercises and other physical therapy treatments.

 - Surgery Recommendation: Most often, women with painful pelvic prolapses will need surgical interventions to resolve urinary and anal incontinence.
 For more information about surgical options, please get in touch with our practice to learn more.

 At May-Grant OB/GYN, our team can help you manage your pelvic prolapse through treatments available at our office.
-We have eight locations across the Lancaster and Lebanon counties, PA, with extended early morning, evening, and Saturday hours to help patients find relief from painful prolapses.
+We have seven locations across the Lancaster, PA, with extended early morning, evening, and Saturday hours to help patients find relief from painful prolapses.
 As the area’s number one OB/GYN practice, we can provide prolapse treatment options to help ease urinary, bowel, and reproductive problems in one place.
 Contact May-Grant OB/GYN today to schedule an appointment in person or online.